Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02a-DeployUsingGitHubActions.md

    * `AKSUSERACCESSPRINCIPALID` (run `az ad group show --group "AKS Users" --query id --output tsv` to get this value)
    * `EMAIL` (your email address - used by LetsEncrypt to send notifications.)

-## Triggering the GitHub Actions workflow
+## Triggering the "Deploy Enterprise Landing Zone Hub & Spoke Infrastructure" GitHub Actions workflow

 * Enable GitHub Actions for your repository by clicking on the "Actions" tab, and clicking on the `I understand my workflows, go ahead and enable them` button.
+You might need to Refresh to see them.
-* Click on the "Deploy Enterprise Landing Zone Hub & Spoke Infrastructure" Workflow on the left of the screen
+* Click on the `Deploy Enterprise Landing Zone Hub & Spoke Infrastructure` Workflow on the left of the screen (you may need to refresh your Actions in order to see it).
+Note: Do NOT select the `Deploy Sample Application` Action: this one will be launched _automatically_ and run by your self-hosted GitHub Runner by the first workflow once the first has finished successfully, so does not need to be run manually.
 * Click on the `Run workflow` button, accept the default options (leave the checkbox unchecked)

-This will trigger the first workflow.
-There are two - the first deploys the infrastructure and when complete, triggers the second one which will deploy a sample application.
+This will trigger the `Deploy Enterprise Landing Zone Hub & Spoke Infrastructure` Action.
+This will deploy the infrastructure and when complete, will trigger the second Action `Deploy Sample Application` which will deploy a sample application using a self-hosted GitHub runner.

 ## Testing the Sample Application

 The Application Gateway will have been configured for a random DNS name, to which a sample SSL Certificate will have been automatically created to secure the test site.
-To access your site, first run the command below on a bash shell to get the randomly-generated URL of your site:
+To access your site, first run the command below using cloud shell and bash to get the randomly-generated URL of your site:

    ```bash
    echo 'https://'$(az network public-ip show --name APPGW-PIP --resource-group ESLZ-SPOKE --query dnsSettings.fqdn -o tsv)
    ```

 The output of this command will give you the full public URL of your site, for example "https://z910579fa72444b7caeefc4cb439c6ca4.eastus.cloudapp.azure.com".
 Paste this in to a browser to see your site.
-You will see warnings indicating that the SSL certificate is not valid, as it is only a test SSL certificate for your domain.
-You should be able to move past these warnings and view the site via HTTPS in your browser.
+You will see warnings indicating that the SSL certificate is not valid, as it is only a test SSL certificate for your randomly-generated domain.
+You should be able to move past these warnings and view the site running on your secure AKS cluster via HTTPS in your browser.

 ## Cleaning Up

-Execute the following commands to delete everything created by the GitHub Actions:
+Execute the following commands using Cloud Shell and Bash to delete everything created by the GitHub Actions:

    ```bash
    az group delete -n ESLZ-HUB -y